Reshma-jnair/repo-demo-final/README.md

 ## Local

-1.Open index.html in your browser
+1.Open index.html in your browser hahaha